 Flower visiting insects such as honeybees, wild bees, flies, wasps, butterflies and beetles have a central function in the ecosystem as pollinators.
 Cross-pollination by insects is essential for 80% of domestic flowering plants and 84% of European crops.
 In recent years, an increased decline in the number of bees and other insects has been observed.
 In fruit growing, these insects are not only of ecological but also of great economic importance as they ensure pollination.

-The focus in this project is on the establishment of six model fruit plantations, in which measures are taken to increase or maintain biodiversity.
+The focus in the first project period was on the establishment of six model fruit plantations, in which measures are taken to increase or maintain biodiversity.
 Measures such as the planting of flowering strips and flowering tramlines, but also the planting of anchor plants and the reduction of pesticides through the use of appropriate spraying/treatment technology play an important role.
-The expert monitoring of the model areas should lead to the optimisation of the measures and at the same time pass on the knowledge and experience to fruit-growing and nature conservation-related groups by means of a target group-oriented communication concept and information documents.

 Contact person: Patrick Trötschler